lizsurette/lizsurette.github.io/_posts/2013-12-16-openstack-user-experience-influence.markdown

 categories: [openstack]
 ---

-> This was originally written and shared on December 16, 2013 when I was working daily with the OpenStack Community.
+> <em>This was originally written and shared on December 16, 2013 when I was working daily with the OpenStack Community.</em>

 ---